dwrobel/flatcam/README.md

 - added sys tray menu
 - added possibility to edit the custom keywords used by the autocompleter (in Tcl Shell and in the Code Editor).
 It is done in the Edit -> Preferences -> Utilities
 - added a new setting in Edit -> Preferences -> General -> GUI Settings -> Textbox Font which control the font on the texbox GUI elements
+- fixed issue with the sys tray icon not hiding after application close

 17.09.2019